 This post may contain affiliate or referral links.
 Read more about this in our disclosure policy.

-So I explained, I only buy meat on mark down and here's why.
+I only buy meat on markdown, and here's why.
 This is meat that is being marked down because it is nearing its sell-by date.
 This does not mean the meat is bad, not AT ALL!
 The grocery stores have regulations that they can only have the meat out to sell in refrigerated areas for X amount of time.
-When this time nears, the stores would rather take a hit on the meat then throw it away and get paid nothing.
+When this time nears, the stores would rather take a hit on the meat than throw it away and get paid nothing.

 This was a 3 1/2 pound package of hamburger meat for $5.58, down from $7.99.
 I did a quick calculation to figure out that means about $1.59lb!
 That's $0.40 less than my stock up price, during a rock bottom sale!
 So I grabbed the last 3 packs that were marked down within a few cents of each other and came home separated them into 1lb bags and froze them.

 That's 10 meals worth $15!!
 I also picked up 2 packs of round-eye steaks for $2.50 each, a pack of Denver steaks for $1.99, and a pack of chicken wings for $3 which was enough to make 2 meals worth!

 Where can I get the best price on meat?

 There's no definitive answer to this question because it can vary depending on where you live and what type of meat you're looking for.
 However, a good rule of thumb is to buy meat from local farmers or ranchers who raise their animals on pasture.
 Not only will you get a better price, but you'll also be getting meat that's healthier and more sustainable.

 What meats are inexpensive?

 Cheap meats include chicken, pork, and beef.
 Lamb is also relatively affordable, though it can be a bit more pricey than chicken or pork.